Genthus/HRDiscBot/README.md

 ## How to Play

+### Discord setup

+Invite the bot to your discord server, then type "setupServer" in any text channel, this will create the necessary components to play the game.

 #### Game setup

 First off, get a few friends to join your server and have everyone join a voice channel.
 After that, type "join" into the lobby text channel, this will create a game lobby, now everyone can join by typing "join" in the same channel you did (You can type "players" to see the players currently in the lobby or "clearLobby" to clean the lobby).